stnagy/Update-Old-Patent-Claims/README.md

 This macro also turns on track changes so that the user can see all updates to the document made by the macro.

+Disclaimer: The author disclaims all liability arising from the use or modification of this software.
+No warrany is provided or should be implied.
+This software is provided as is.
+USE AT YOUR OWN RISK.

 ------
 Windows Installation (Word 2016)
 ------------